amoat7/SOM/README.md

 - `/som_plots/` folder: Contains output plots generated and python files on how to use the SOM library.

 - `Makefile`: Contains commands for building and running docker images locally.
-Also contains commands used to test local and cloud deployment.
+Also contains commands used to use local and cloud deployment.

 - `main.py`: main file run by uvicorn server to expose endpoint.